git-big-picture/git-big-picture/README.md

     $ ./git-big-picture -f pdf -o our-project
     warning: Filename had no suffix, using format: pdf

-Otherwise the default format `svg` is used:
+Otherwise the default format SVG is used:

     ./git-big-picture -o our-project
     warning: Filename had no suffix, using default format: svg